vals-productions/sqlighter/README.md

 #### Android

-Include content of sqlighter-4-j2objc/android package in your Android project.
-Include com/vals/a2ios/sqlighter/*.java interfaces into j2objc conversion processses.
+Include content of sqlighter/android in your Android project.
+Include com/vals/a2ios/sqlighter/*.java interfaces into j2objc conversion processes.
 I recommend to exclude package name prefix generation for the package so that class names look shorter and simpler.

 #### iOS

 Include /ios/impl/ *.h and *.m files into your iOS project.

+ios/j2objc/ content does not need to be included anywhere.
+The files are j2objc conversions of com/vals/a2ios/sqlighter/ interfaces and included as examples.

 #### Instantiation example